ldmnt/ynglet-mod/README.md

 ## Usage

-Run Ynglet.exe as administrator, this starts a console and waits for the game to be launched.
-Once the game is started (or directly if the game was already running), A console opens and displays some information, including whether the mod is currently active or not, which means that the mod was attached successfully.
+Run YngletMod.exe as administrator, this starts a console and waits for the game to be launched.
+Once the game is started (or directly if the game was already running), The console closes and another one opens and displays some information, including whether the mod is currently active or not, which means that the mod was attached successfully.

+Note that even when the mod is disabled, it still slightly affects the game behavior.
+I had to remove some effects that are not very visible in order to make the hack work properly.
+You need to do a full restart of the game to get it to run without any modification again.